 What Good are Dragons Now?

 Sometimes it’s easier to see Truth, and Act on it, when you see it played out in a fantastical fiction format.
-When you see the good choices, and the not so good ones, acted out in front of you, sometimes it just makes more sense.
+When you see the good choices, and the not-so-good ones, acted out in front of you, sometimes it just makes more sense.
 Then it’s easier to apply.

-Bryan Davis Does Dragons Well
+Bryan Davis Does Good Dragons Well

 Bryan Davis has written Good Dragons in just that kind of way.
 There are three connected series that build on each other.
 He has blended modern-day life and tech with Arthurian legend-complete with Dragons, Faith, Courage, Knights with swords, Betrayal, a Damsel in Distress (Although Bonnie is pretty tough!
 I wouldn’t count her out of the fight).